With our app, your smartphone can read your prescription labels out loud to you. It can even translate them into your language of choice!

 List of your Medicines

-The Our Pills Talk Medication Safety App lets you see a historical list of all the medicines you are taking.
+The Our Pills Talk Medicine Safety App lets you see a historical list of all the medicines you are taking.

-You can set the Our Pills Talk Medication Safety App to operate in any one of dozens of languages.
+You can set the Our Pills Talk Medicine Safety App to operate in any one of dozens of languages.
 All your medical information will be translated into the language of your choice.

 Volunteer Advocates Wanted!